Generic Name: Meperidine hydrochloride

 DRUG ABUSE AND ADDICTION

-Meperidine hydrochloride tablets contains Meperidine, a mu-agonist opioid with an abuse liability similar to morphine and is a Schedule II controlled substance.
+Meperidine hydrochloride tablets contain Meperidine, a mu-agonist opioid with an abuse liability similar to morphine and is a Schedule II controlled substance.
 Meperidine, like morphine and other opioids used in analgesia, can be abused and is subject to criminal diversion.

 Drug addiction is characterized by compulsive use, use for non-medical purposes, and continued use despite harm or risk of harm.
 Drug addiction is a treatable disease, utilizing a multi-disciplinary approach, but relapse is common.